Peoples and Cultures

 I would hesitate to attribute any one trend to one "Arab" geneset 10,000 years ago, especially since we have no way of determining the genetic characteristics associated with that stream of humanity at that time.
 We have some information from the early historical period that gives us a settlement and migration sequence.
 Even that is quite complex.
 Here again, historians and other specialists continue studying and sorting out all this early information and reconstructing the picture it provides.

 During the earlier period of the Etruscan Empire, Rome was a major city, developed as a cultural centre by the Etruscan rulers before Romans thought about independence.
 But Rome was in the southern reaches of the Etruscan area.
 The Etruscans never conquered the lower part of the boot.
 They seem to have traded with the inhabitants of southern Italy.
 That area was heavily Greek in that era and the pre-Etruscan era.
+A language map of the pre-Roman perios shows several forms of Greek being spoken, with Doric dominant on the southern Boot and Sicily.
+Ionic and Achaean were spoken farther north.

 The northern capital of the Etruscans was what is now Bologna.
 Many of the cities there today in the Transalpine Gaul area come from original Etruscan names.
 Many have easily-recognizable names from the Etruscan originals.